DataDog/documentation/content/en/monitors/service_level_objectives/monitor.md

 {{< img src="monitors/service_level_objectives/synthetic_alert_conditions.png" alt="synthetic test alert conditions"  >}}

-By changing these any of these conditions to something other than their defaults, the overall status for a monitor-based SLO using just that one Synthetic Test will appear to be better than the aggregated statuses of the Synthetic Test's individual groups.
+By changing any of these conditions to something other than their defaults, the overall status for a monitor-based SLO using just that one Synthetic test could appear to be better than the aggregated statuses of the Synthetic test's individual groups.

 ## Underlying monitor and SLO histories